 5. OTC Medicines/Shampoos

 If your scalp pain is due to an infection or dandruff, you can turn to OTC (over the counter) medications and shampoos.
-Remember to avoid ingredients like alcohols, fragrances, dyes, parabens and sulfates in your shampoos if you have had an allergic reaction with a product.
+Remember to avoid ingredients like alcohol, fragrances, dyes, parabens and sulfates in your shampoos if you have had an allergic reaction with a product.

 Always use shampoos and conditioners that suit your hair.
 If the scalp pain and symptoms like flakes due to dandruff refuse to go away with OTC medication, ask your doctor to give you prescription-strength shampoos.